BumbleBee0819/RenameFilesWithRandomizedIndex/README.md

 # RenameFramesWithRandomizedIndex
-This code will rename the sequentially renamed files with random number
+This code will rename the sequentially renamed files with random number.